Hilary Dahlman, Interim Director of

 A disability diagnosis and supporting documentation is considered private information and such information is generally limited to the Office of Access & Disability Resources.
 The release of private information requires a student’s written authorization.
 The exception to this is noted in Section IV Release without Consent of Saint Paul College Privacy of Education Records policy.

 Student Complaints and Grievances

 The Student Complaints and Grievances policy underscores the importance and the value of using the most direct approach to resolving a concern or complaint.
-Any student with a concern or complaint about disability access services should first attempt to address their concern with the Director of Access & Disability
+Any student with a concern or complaint about disability access services should first attempt to address their concern with the Interim Director of Access & Disability